GoogleCloudPlatform/google-cloud-iot-arduino/README.md

 **This example is not an officially supported Google product, does not have a SLA/SLO, and should not be used in production.**

+## Supported hardware targets

+Currently, we support the following hardware targets:

+* Genuino MKR1000 and WiFi101
+* Espressif ESP32
+* Espressif ESP8266

+## Dependencies
+Some examples use specific dependencies that need to be installed via the Arduino Library manager.

+* [rBase64](https://github.com/boseji/rBASE64) - Used when encoding `binary_data` payloads
+* [Buffered Streams](https://github.com/paulo-raca/ArduinoBufferedStreams) - Buffer for PubSub MQTT Client
+* [lwMQTT](https://github.com/256dpi/arduino-mqtt) - Used in MQTT Esp8266 example
+* [PubSub Client](https://github.com/knolleary/pubsubclient) - Used in MQTT for Esp32
+* [ThingPulse OLED SSD1306](https://github.com/ThingPulse/esp8266-oled-ssd1306) - Used in Esp32-ssd1306

 ## Quickstart

 First, install the library using the Arduino Library Manager.